soi/master_thesis/README.md

-# Prediction of touch time series
+# Prediction of human touch input
 Self-supervised prediction of sensory-motor trajectories with deep neural nets